mzattera/predictive-powers/README.md

   * `CompletionService` text completion (including insertions): basically, it executes given text prompt.
   * `ChatService` handles conversations with an agent, taking care of agent personality and conversation history.
-  * `EmbeddingService` embeds text and calculate semantic similarity; it takes care of automatically splitting text when needed, or if desired.
+  * `EmbeddingService` embeds text and calculate semantic similarity; it takes care of automatically splitting long texts when needed.
   * `QuestionAnsweringService` answers questions, using a user-provided context.
-The context can be a knowledge base (see below).
+The context can be a list of embeddings from a knowledge base (see below).
   * `QuestionExtractionService` extracts different kinds of questions from a text (e.g. true/false question, multiple choices quizzes, etc.).
 It automatically handles long texts.

 The below example shows how to get the `CompletionService` to complete a sentence.